Nik-Nikolas/mytgbot/README.md

 -cpp-subprocess (as a header file already placed in project include dir)

--llama.cpp (one needs to download repo https://github.com/ggerganov/llama.cpp and to build executable (result main exec file is being used as an LLM models launcher) as well as to download any desirable LLM model(s) file(s) like https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/blob/main/llama-2-7b-chat.Q3_K_L.gguf)
+-llama.cpp (one needs to download repo https://github.com/ggerganov/llama.cpp and to build/install executable (resulted main exec file is being used as an LLM models launcher) as well as to download any desirable LLM model(s) file(s) like https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/blob/main/llama-2-7b-chat.Q3_K_L.gguf)

--tgbot-cpp (one needs to download repo https://github.com/reo7sp/tgbot-cpp and to build library libTgBot.a and to install it)
+-tgbot-cpp (one needs to download repo https://github.com/reo7sp/tgbot-cpp and to build/install library libTgBot.a)

 -at least two created Telegram bots (use Telegram BotFather) and its token placed to mytgbot/bot_token1, bot_token2 files